rsm-gh/WGen/README.md

 [Screenshoot to be added]

-## How this software is different than others?
+## Why is this software different than others?

 * It allows to highly customize the words generation.
 * For boosting the performance,there are many intesting concepts in the structure of the software: